jansorg/pycharm-flake8/README.md

    1. Close the dialog with `Ok`.

 1. Almost ready!
-1. Run the plugin to test your environment: Click on the little arrow next to the run configuration `Webinar Plugin`:
+1. **Run the plugin to test your environment**: Click on the little arrow next to the run configuration `Webinar Plugin`:

    ![](docs/intellij-run-config.png)
 1. Now the plugin will be compiled, packaged and started within a new instance of IntelliJ.
 If you see error messages, the